cypress-io/circleci-orb/docs/executors.md

 # Executors

 Docker images that jobs can use via `executor` parameter.
-Typically an image from [cypress-io/cypress-docker-images](https://github.com/cypress-io/cypress-docker-images)
+Typically an image comes from the [cypress-io/cypress-docker-images](https://github.com/cypress-io/cypress-docker-images) repo

 ## default